astral-sh/rye/notes/markers.md

 The third point probably requires a bit of explanation: today many packages are only installable by lying about version constraints somewhere.
-In parts that's because packages define upper bounds of dependencies in anticipation of future incompatiblity that might not even exist.
+In parts that's because packages define upper bounds of dependencies in anticipation of future incompatibility that might not even exist.

 ### Reducing The Problem Space